BrandonHoeft/data-Viz-basics-ggplot2/Graphing_Examples_with_ggplot2.md

 [Rick Scavetta](https://twitter.com/rick_scavetta?lang=en) in his course [Data visualisation with ggplot2](https://www.datacamp.com/courses/data-visualization-with-ggplot2-1) provides a great outline of major ggplot grammatical components to consider when designing a statistical graph.
 The grammar of graphics is basically composed of 2 principles:

-1. Graphics are distinct layers of **grammatical elements** (ex. the data, geometries).
-These are like the adjectives and nouns of a language.
+1. Graphs are distinct layers of **grammatical elements**.The data and geometric shapes applied to them are like the nouns and adjectives of the grammar of graphics.
 2. Useful plots are built around appropriate **aesthetic mappings**.
 These mappings are like the rules for assembling the graphical vocabulary into something meaningful.

-According to Scavetta, there are 7 grammatical elements.
-The first 3 are essential for any plot to render.
-The latter 4 are optional, but enable better fine tuning of the nuances of the plot.
+There are 7 grammatical elements.
+The first 3 are essential for any plot using `ggplot2` to render.
+The last 4 are optional, but enable important customization and tweaking of plots.

 <table class="table table-striped table-hover" style="margin-left: auto; margin-right: auto;">
 <thead>